What is LSD Addiction?

 • What makes a person addicted to LSD?

-• What are treatments for LSD addiction?
+• What are the treatments for LSD addiction?

 • Psychotherapy (Talk Therapy)